hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

 ---
+### 24 October 2025

+#### Individuals Reliefs API

+All versions updated in Sandbox and Production with the following changes:

+##### Removed

+The optional array `nonUkCharities` has been removed from the response body for tax years 2025-26 onwards for this endpoint:

+- Retrieve Charitable Giving Tax Relief

 ### 16 October 2025

 #### Deprecation of API versions